GoGreen Doing Cockpit overview

 What is the GoGreen Cockpit?

-The GoGreen Cockpit is where users can record, monitor and manage the environmental resource consumption for their property.
+Each GoGreen Cockpit enables users to record, monitor, and manage specific sustainability metrics and environmental resource consumption for their property.

 Resources include Energy, Chemicals, Food waste, Water, Waste and Towels & Linens.